Private Quebec bike tour for small groups, dates by appointment

 “The Little Train of the North” once brought tourists from Montreal into the Laurentian mountains for skiing and summer vacations.
 Now that the train is a bike path, it’s the perfect environment for you to explore spectacular scenery and unbelievably good local cuisine.
-It’s 200km / 125 miles of blissful car-free riding through the Laurentians over four days with an extra day added on to explore Montreal by bike.
+It’s 200km / 125 miles of blissful car-free riding through the Laurentian mountains.
+You can do this Quebec bike tour over 3-5 days with an extra day added on to explore Montreal by bike.

-Our suggested itinerary for this bike tour is a 7-day/6-night trip staying in hotels and inns.
-Each stop along the way focuses on amazing local cuisine and beverages that will blow you away, with many interesting sights to explore.
+A suggested itinerary for our Quebec bike tour is shown below as a 7-day/6-night trip staying in hotels and inns.
+However it can be modified to be shorter or longer to accommodate your group’s specifications.
+No matter the itinerary, each stop along the way focuses on amazing local cuisine and beverages that will blow you away, with many interesting sights to explore.

 But just like all of our other tours…you will never need a car to get to the ride.
 This tour has all the details figured out to get you (and your bike) from New York City to Montreal (and back again) for a fantastic ride.

-- Transport of your bike from NYC to Montreal so that you can take the train with our team…or an airplane (or drive) on your own.
+- Transport of your bike from NYC to Montreal so that you can take the train or an airplane (or drive) on your own.